honggang-xu/regexp-pattern-searcher/README.md

 # regexp-pattern-searcher
 a regexp pattern searcher using the finite state machine, deque and compiler techniques

+* To use REcompiler
+java REcompiler "regexp"

+* To use REsearcher with a given regexp java REcompiler "regexp" | java REsearcher <filename>

 a wellformed regexp for REcompiler is specified as follows:

 	1	any symbol that does not have a special meaning (as given below) is a literal that matches itself